jmike/macos-dev-setup/install-homebrew.md

 # Install Homebrew

-Homebrew is an excellent open-source solution to install dev packages on your Mac.
+Homebrew is an excellent open-source solution to install software packages on your Mac.

 ### Quick setup